Categories

 Mechanism of action

-During the extension process, the newly synthesized complementary strand causes the probe region to form intramolecular hybridization with the product strand, without the need for diffusion between the probe and target molecules (Figure 4).
-The intramolecular reaction kinetics are 100 times faster than traditional probes, making it particularly suitable for rapid cycling experiments.
+During the extension process, the newly synthesized complementary strand forms intramolecular hybridization between the probe region and the product strand, eliminating the need for diffusion between the probe and target molecules (Figure 4).
+This intramolecular reaction kinetics is 100 times faster than that of traditional probes, making it particularly suitable for rapid cycling experiments.

 • Improved reaction efficiency (kcat≈10^7 M^-1s^-1)